navi-is-hardworking/NaviDiscordBot/README.md

 <a id="model-notes"></a>

-## Currently I have two providers set up and some of the models added
+## Currently I have a few default providers set up and some of the models added (Note: Some of the models have depreciated as of November 2025.
+You can add more options via ui_shcema.js file)
 <img src="./images/model-notes.png" alt="alt text" style="width:auto;height:auto;">

 <a id="custom-model-notes"></a>